Cyber Resilience

 CVE-2025-7204 is a medium-severity Insertion of Sensitive Information Into Sent Data (CWE-201) vulnerability in Connectwise Professional Service Automation.
 Its CVSS base score is 6.5 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked in the top 45.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 23th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References